RalphHightower/RalphHightower/Opinions/ImpeachSCOTUSJusticeClarenceThomas.md

+---
+layout: page
-# Opinions/Impeach Supreme Court Justice Clarence Thomas
+title: Opinions/Impeach Supreme Court Justice Clarence Thomas
+#permalink: /Opinions/
+---

 For justice to be equitable, justices must be neutral to personal or politics.
 However, Justice Thomas has been compromised.